 The Master of Global Affairs is an OSAP approved program.
 Students who are applying on the OSAP website (http://osap.gov.on.ca) can select the program by entering the keywords “Global Affairs”.

 The Ontario Student Assistance Program (OSAP) is a program run by the Ontario Ministry of Training, Colleges and Universities, and funded by the provincial and federal governments.
 As a need-based program, it provides loans, grants, scholarships, and bursaries based on a formula that compares educational costs to the student’s own income and assets.
 OSAP provides eligible Ontario students with financial assistance to help pay for their tuition, books, mandatory fees, living costs, and transportation.

 Students who are Canadian citizens or permanent residents may be eligible for financial assistance from their provincial governments.
 Applications for the fall term are usually available in late May or early June.
-It is recommended that students apply for student loans at least 10 weeks prior to the start of the new academic year.
-Please note that students may only ever hold student loans from one province.
+It is recommended that you apply for student loans at least 10 weeks prior to the start of the new academic year.
+Please note that you may only ever hold student loans from one province.
 Please see the appropriate link below for information on the student loans offered by your province of residence .
 Please visit the Admissions & Awards website for information on American Student Loans.

 Supporting documentation, required signatures, paper applications (including the fee payment) as well as cost sheets should all be submitted to Admissions & Awards.

 If you do not qualify for government student aid or need additional funds, MGA students may apply for the ScotiaLine for Students offered by Scotiabank.
 Available to domestic students only.